-Whether you want to vacation or live in Europe, it’s useful to compare how major cities stack up to each other.
+Whether you’re plotting your next trip or daydreaming about a move to Europe, it’s useful to know how the continent’s major cities compare.
 Every year, Resonance (a consultancy group in real estate, tourism, and economic development that Afar has partnered with for several years) releases an annual ranking of the best cities in Europe.
-Its thorough, holistic approach is especially useful now that working remotely is so common.

-We’ve excerpted the top 10 of this year’s list of Europe’s 100 best cities, which considered 180 metropolitan centers with a population of 500,000 or more.
+Below, we’ve excerpted the top 10 of this year’s list of Europe’s 100 best cities, which considered 180 metropolitan centers with a population of 500,000 or more.
+As in every edition since 2022, Russian cities are excluded due to the country’s ongoing invasion of Ukraine.
 Looking for some “spin the globe” inspiration for where to go next?
-You’ll find it here, from Aachen to Bratislava to Zurich.
+You’ll find it here, from Aachen to Bonn to Zagreb.

 How the best city rankings work

-Livability: This category measures the quality of a place’s environment, both natural and built.
+Livability: This category measures the quality of a city’s natural and built environment.
 Subcategories include walkability (the city’s Walk Score), airport connectivity (the number of direct destinations served by the city’s airports), and higher education (the QS Rankings score of the top local university).

 Lovability: The lovability pillar considers the vibrancy and quality of a city, as well as how much it inspires residents, businesses, and visitors to promote it.
-This includes culture (number of quality performing arts and cultural experiences recommended by locals and visitors) and shopping (number of quality shopping experiences that locals and visitors recommend)—both according to TripAdvisor—as well as number of Instagram hashtags and popularity on Google Trends.
+This includes culture (number of quality performing arts and cultural experiences recommended by locals and visitors) and shopping (number of quality shopping experiences that locals and visitors recommend)—both according to Tripadvisor—as well as social media engagement across Instagram and TikTok.

 Prosperity: The prosperity pillar measures the strength of a city’s human capital.
 Subcategories include educational attainment (percentage of the population with a bachelor’s degree or higher), Fortune Global 500 companies (number of Fortune Global 500 corporate headquarters), convention center size (largest convention center in a city), and poverty rate (percentage of population living below the national poverty line).

-London ranked number one in culture and educational attainment.
+London ranked number one in nightlife and educational attainment.

 Photo by S. Borisov/Shuterstock